-Thyroid patients must have foods with Vitamin B such as crab, shellfish, brazil nuts, kidney, and liver.
+Thyroid patients must have foods with Vitamin B such as crab, shellfish, brazil nuts, kidney and liver.
 These foods contain Selenium- an enzyme that converts T4 to T3.
-Tyrosine-based food includes almonds, sesame seeds, oats etc. Antioxidants rich food includes all fresh vegetables and fruits.
-These kinds of food will reduce inflammation and helps build immunity.
+Tyrosine-based food includes almonds, sesame seeds, oats, etc. Antioxidants rich food includes all fresh vegetables and fruits.
+These kinds of food will reduce inflammation and help enhance health.

 Thyroid patients, if they smoke or drink alcohol, should put a stop to these immediately.
 This is because alcohol is a depressant and it suppresses the thyroid gland functions.
 Tobacco or smoking is equally harmful as it blocks the iodide ration and synthesis of hormones.

-Fats, protein, and carbohydrates are the big macronutrients.
+Fats, protein and carbohydrates are the big macronutrients.
 They play a significant role in thyroid regulation in the body.
 However, following a low-carb diet can adversely affect the thyroid.
-Even diets that are non-fat or trans-fat pose as problems for thyroid patients.
+Even diets that are non-fat or trans-fat pose problems for thyroid patients.

 Caffeine tends to stress the body and so does sugar.
-Consuming caffeine is smaller quantities is good as it helps to reduce inflammation as it helps open up the blood vessels.
-But consuming more than the recommended amount of caffeine can alter the TSH levels produced by the pituitary glands.
+Consuming caffeine in smaller quantities is good as it helps to manage inflammation, as it helps to open up the blood vessels.
+However, consuming more than the recommended amount of caffeine can alter the TSH levels produced by the pituitary glands.